Paattali

 Paattali is a 1999 Indian Tamil-language action drama film directed by K. S. Ravikumar from a story by Chinni Krishna.
-It stars R. Sarathkumar in the main lead role alongside Ramya Krishnan and Devayani.
+It stars R. Sarathkumar, Ramya Krishnan and Devayani.
 The music is composed by S. A. Rajkumar.
-Paattali was released on 17 December 1999, and became a commercial success.
+Paattali was released on 17 December 1999.
+The film was dubbed in Telugu as Narasimhudu and released on 26 October 2001, which was a failure.